Sovai/vue-deep-methods/README.md

 # vue-deep-methods

+> ⚠️ **Note**
+>Vue follows unidirectional data flow (data down, events up).
+Emitting events through deeply nested components can get messy.
+>
+>This approach doesn’t replace Vue’s patterns but offers an alternative for calling deep child methods without modifying every parent.
+It can also be handled using provide/inject or in the Pinia store.

+<br><br>

 **Vue 3 Composable for Deep Component Method Calls**

 `vue-deep-methods` allows calling methods on **deeply nested components** without **prop drilling or event chaining**.
 It provides a **clean and scalable** solution for Vue 3 applications.